 Healthy kidneys filter and remove wastes and excess fluid from blood and turn it into urine.
 When you encounter acute kidney failure, the kidneys are operating at less than 10 percent of normal function.
 This means wastes such as creatinine and urea nitrogen build up in the bloodstream.
 If this waste is not removed, you can feel extremely ill.

+Renal failure symptoms can be difficult to detect.
 Acute renal failure may occur for a variety of reasons:

 Obstructions in the urinary tract or renal artery can initiate acute kidney failure.
 Tumors, kidney stones or an enlarged prostate can block the flow of urine in the urinary tract.
 A blockage in the renal artery cuts off the supply of oxygen to the kidneys, and kidneys need oxygen to function.